MicrosoftDocs/power-automate-docs/articles/minit/process-hub.md

 ---
-title: Explore the home page in the Process Mining desktop app
+title: Explore the home page in Power Automate Process Mining
 description: Learn how to use the home page so that you can get started using Power Automate Process Mining.
 author: rosikm
 contributors: